Ringo Starr says The Beatles would ‘never’ fake John Lennon’s vocals with AI on new song | KRDO

 “When we came to make what will be the last Beatles record – it was a demo that John had that we worked on and we just finished it up, it will be released this year – and we were able to take John’s voice and get it pure through this AI,” McCartney said.
 “So then we were able to mix the record as you would normally do.”

-Starr, meanwhile, is about to celebrate his 83rd birthday, which falls on July 7.
+Starr, meanwhile, is about to celebrate his 83rd birthday on July 7.

 The-CNN-Wire